liveview-native/liveview-client-swiftui/livebooks/markdown/swiftui-views.md

 Below, we've created a simple 3X3 game board to demonstrate how to use `VStack` and `HStack` to build a layout of horizontal rows in a single vertical column.o

-Here's a diagram to demonstrate how these rows and columns create our desired layout.
+Here's a diagram demonstrating how these rows and columns create our desired layout.

 ```mermaid
 flowchart